Dee68/milestone_project3/README.md

 ## USER EXPERIENCE UX
 ### USER STORIES
-As a developer, I want to create:
-* A model of an ATM that will ease clients from the hassle of creating a bank account.
-* In addition to deposit and withdraw operation, enable the user to create an account.

 As a general user, I want to:
 1. Easily navigate through the application